 The Best External Drive for Chromebooks

 There you have it: five separate options.
 My preference is for the Seagate Backup Plus 4TB model.
-I love the truly massive capacity of 4TB of data for a mere $120.
+I love the truly massive capacity of 4TB of data for a reasonable price.

 I only need a Chromebook compatible external drive to safeguard crucial files I keep from past jobs, family photos, and other things that I rarely move around.
 For that reason, my preferred choice right now is the Seagate.
 It’s got low cost and huge capacity going for it.
 It’s not as portable as the other options, but that’s not as important to me.